PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [X] Add log count to `pigeon-cli status`
  - [X] Delete `Draft#put` entirely.
  - [X] Check block list before ingesting bundles.
- - [ ] Need a way of importing / exporting a feeds blobs. (see "Bundle Brainstorming" below)
+ - [X] Need a way of importing / exporting a feeds blobs. (see "Bundle Brainstorming" below)
+ - [X] Need a way of adding peers messages / gossip to bundles. (see "Bundle Brainstorming" below)
  - [ ] Update README.md / tutorial.rb (user manual for `Pigeon::Database`).
+ - [ ] Update spec document CLI usage examples to reflect API changes in 2020.
+ - [ ] Publish to RubyGems

+# Optimizations
+ - [ ] add parsers and validators for all CLI inputs
  - [ ] Make the switch to LevelDB, RocksDB, [UNQLite](https://unqlite.org/features.html) or similar (currently using Ruby PStore).
- - [ ] Need a way of adding peers messages / gossip to bundles. (see "Bundle Brainstorming" below)
- - [ ] add parsers and validators for all CLI inputs
+ - [ ] Convert literals to constants, remove unused locals, reduce duplication.
  - [ ] Reduce whole darn repo into single module to aide portability. `::Helpers` module is OK.
  - [ ] Update the bundles.md document once `bundle consume` works.
  - [ ] 100% documentation
- - [ ] Update spec document CLI usage examples to reflect API changes in 2020.
- - [ ] Publish to RubyGems
  - [ ] Performance benchmarks (Do this second to last!)
  - [ ] Performance tuning (Do this last!)